singzinc/TypeScript/typescript_example1/readme.md

+# basic example
+> how typescript work

-run the command in termainal
+run the command in termainal  (compile code)
-tsc example1.ts
+>tsc example1.ts

-The new file will be create (compile code)
+The new JS file will be created

 run the code
-node example1.js
+>node example1.js